Hash Generator

 Is my data safe when using this tool?

-Yes, absolutely.
+Yes, your data is completely safe.
 All hash calculations are performed entirely in your browser using JavaScript.
-Your text and files are never uploaded to any server.
-This ensures complete privacy and security for sensitive data.
+Your text and files are never uploaded to any server, ensuring complete privacy for sensitive data.

 Can I reverse a hash to get the original data?

-No, hash functions are designed to be one-way.
+No, hash functions are designed to be one-way and irreversible.
 It is computationally infeasible to reverse a hash back to its original input.
-This is what makes them useful for password storage and data integrity verification.
+This property makes hashes useful for password storage and data integrity verification.